wduquette/advent/README.md

 ## To Do

+* Review current code.
 * Extend the world.
-* Implement objects.
-* Implement inventories.
-  * The player has one, but objects can have them as well.
+* Add some puzzles.
+* Add more story.
+* Add winning condition.

 ## Questions